Irwin Mitchell’s abuse solicitors won compensation for a woman who was assaulted by a nurse while in hospital for an eating disorder.

 The NHS Trust admitted that they were liable for the nurse’s actions and made an early offer to settle the claim for £75,000, which we accepted.
 The Chief Executive of the Trust also provided a written apology.
 We referred Frances to our colleagues for advice about investing her settlement money in a personal injury trust to protect her benefits.

-Tracey Storey is the head of our team of child abuse solicitors.
+Tracey Storey is the head of our team of abuse solicitors.
 She said of the case: “The professional abuse Frances suffered whilst already ill prolonged her recovery from her eating disorder and resulted in lengthy hospitalisation.
 She was a vulnerable patient and I hope that the apology and financial redress has helped Frances to put this serious breach of trust behind her.”

 Back to Client Story